 Maintaining our infrastructure assets to an acceptable condition was a key challenge for Council.
-In 2014 community consultation identified roads, footpaths and stormwater drainage as the main Council service areas in need of additional resource allocation, with community building, parks and playgrounds also mentioned as priorities.
+In 2014 community consultation identified roads, footpaths and stormwater drainage as the main Council service areas in need of additional resource allocation, with community buildings, parks and playgrounds also mentioned as priorities.

-Since obtaining the SRV for roads Council has been able to invest heavily into local roads and has seen great results with a reported 73% of roads assets in condition 3 or better.
+Since obtaining the SRV for roads Council has been able to invest heavily into local roads and has seen great results with a reported 84% of roads assets in condition 3 or better3.

-Throughout 2017/18 Council staff with the assistance of an independent consultant revised the technical and financial infrastructure data to review the condition of our assets and to ensure that adequate funding was being allocated to maintenance and renewal.
+Council staff, with the assistance of an independent consultant, revised the technical and financial infrastructure data throughout 2017/18, to review the condition of our assets and to ensure that adequate funding was being allocated to maintenance and renewal.